chrispayn27183/monsterRolo/README.md

 This project follows a Udemy tutorial to create a rolodex of monsters using React.
 Welcome.

+The app is hosted using gitHub pages at: https://chrispayn27183.github.io/monsterRolo/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts